temmylolu/LITA_Class_Documentation/README.md

 # LITA_Class_Documentation
-This is where i documented my first project while learning Data Analysis with the incubator Hub
+This is where I documented my first project while learning Data Analysis with the incubator Hub

 ---
 ### Project Overview